Quick Links

 Cumulative Institutional and Departmental Representation on Individual Teams

-Through inter-institutional networking, the Ensemble Program, since inception, has cumulatively included representation from 37 institutions and 95 unique departments.
-Representation of institutions is based on individual team needs.
+Through inter-institutional networking, the Ensemble Program, since inception, has cumulatively included representation from 38 institutions and 95 unique departments, among all those institutions.
 Team composition ranges from 1 to 8 institutions per team with an average of two institutions represented on each team.
 Additionally, an average of 5 different departments are represented per team, ranging from 1 to 13 departments per team.

 Institution and Department Representation Range and Average for Ensemble Teams